keithostertag/keithostertag.github.io/_posts/2017-10-12-useful-links-for-using-git.md

 ```
 from Leigh Prince:

-‘Origin’ and ‘master’ refer to two different things here.
-‘Origin’ is the most commonly-used-name for remotes and ‘master’ is the default name for branches.
+_Origin_ and _master_ refer to two different things here. *Origin* is the most commonly-used-name for remotes and _master_ is the default name for branches.
 Think of a remote as a bridge between your GitHub repo and your local repo.
 So…

 `git push origin master`

 Calls git, tells it we’re going to push, tells it which road to take, then tells it what payload to handle

-Your remote, like your branches, can be named whatever but ‘origin’ is what people usually go with
+Your remote, like your branches, can be named whatever but _origin_ is what people usually go with

 ```